nuprl/tag-sound/README.md

 TODO
 ---

-- [ ] think about tag soundness in Typed Racket
-- [ ] build simple model, quickly! try to state and prove properties
-- [ ] extend Typed Racket
 - [ ] "strictness" analysis
   - TR is 100% eager
   - retic is lazy, with 1 lookahead (the tag)